sadikovi/XMLParser/README.md

 Where

-  ISXMLPARSER_QUALIFIED_NAME - tag name (full, with the namespaceURI, for example "ID" or "XMLPS:PHOTO")
+    ISXMLPARSER_QUALIFIED_NAME - tag name (full, with namespaceURI, e.g. "ID" or "XMLPS:PHOTO")

     ISXMLPARSER_ELEMENT_TEXT - tag's text (12345 for <id>12345</id>)

     ISXMLPARSER_ENTITIES - child nodes represented as NSArray

     all attributes of tag will be included in element object like ("type" = "text")

+You can change them in ISXMLParser.h, anyway

 Initialisation
 ==============